likianta/lk-logger/README.md

 - Non-intrusive.
 After enable it like above, no more modifications on your source code projects (this is low-cost and low-effort migration).
 You will see new effects at once.

-    This would be a nice chioce for developers who have already dived into their own projects with Python `print` too much to get a new start with a new logging tool.
+    This would be a good chioce for developers who have already dived into their own projects with Python `print` too much to get a new start with a new logging tool.

-    You can have a try to apply lk-logger to your projects with that two lines of code.

 - Code highlight.